How To Convert Your Attic into a Storage Room

 Plan Your Shelves

 - If you’re building shelves, measure your attic and decide on the type.
 Suspended shelves often work well in attics, using the roof’s angle for support.
+For flooring, plywood or OSB (Oriented Strand Board) are good options.
+Attic flooring is crucial for creating a stable surface for storage and movement.

 Step 4: Organise Your Space